algosup/2023-2024-project-2-x86-retrogaming-team-3/documents/qualityAssurance/testPlan.md

 #### GitHub

-As the project is hosted on GitHub, we will use it to create tickets for test cases and bug reports.
-Thanks to that, when people will look at our project, they will be able to see what has to be implemented and if they are bugs, what are they
+As the project is hosted on GitHub, we will use the Issues feature to create tickets for test cases and bug reports.
+Thanks to that, when people will look at our project, they will be able to see what has to be implemented and if they are bugs, what are they.

 ### f.
 Test cases